rcrowther/django-tml/README.md

         c = a + b
     ?

-    You do neet to link the webpage to the [a(https://prismjs.com/) prismjs] code to make the code in the tags highlight.
+    To make code rendering in ''pre' blocks highlight you neet to link the webpage to the [a(https://prismjs.com/) prismjs] code.
     #